Axway/api-builder-docs/content/en/docs/release_notes/caracas.md

 ## Features

-* #7185: Projects created with the latest CLI no longer have a development dependency on [`request`](https://www.npmjs.com/package/request) for unit tests and now use [`got`](https://github.com/sindresorhus/got) instead.
+* #7185: Projects created with the latest CLI no longer have a development dependency on [`request`](https://www.npmjs.com/package/request) for unit tests.
+The newly scaffolded projects will use [got](https://www.npmjs.com/package/got) for tests instead.
-* #7185: Addressed [CVE-2021-3918](https://nvd.nist.gov/vuln/detail/CVE-2021-3918), and upgraded the [{{% variables/apibuilder_prod_name %}} CLI](https://www.npmjs.com/package/@axway/amplify-api-builder-cli) to 2.0.0.
-This removes the [request](https://www.npmjs.com/package/request) module from the product and new projects will use [got](https://www.npmjs.com/package/got) for tests.
+* #7155: Addressed [CVE-2021-3918](https://nvd.nist.gov/vuln/detail/CVE-2021-3918), and upgraded the [{{% variables/apibuilder_prod_name %}} CLI](https://www.npmjs.com/package/@axway/amplify-api-builder-cli) to 2.0.0.
+This removes the [request](https://www.npmjs.com/package/request) module from the product.
 This also updates the third-party dependencies for new projects.
-You should upgrade the {{% variables/apibuilder_prod_name %}} CLI. **TODO: merge RDPP-7185 and provide link here.**
+You should upgrade the {{% variables/apibuilder_prod_name %}} CLI.
-* #7153: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now binds OpenAPI specifications to `/apidoc/swagger.json`, `/apidoc/swagger.yaml` (both for legacy purposes), as well as `/apidoc/openapi.json` and `/apidoc/openapi.yaml`.
-The paths `/apidoc/oas.json` and `/apidoc/oas.yaml` are no longer bound.
-On startup, users will see only one path in the log.
-For OpenAPI 2.0, it is `/apidoc/swagger.json`, otherwise, it is `/apidoc/openapi.json`.
+* #7167: All the paths bound in the API Builder app are now logged at DEBUG level.

 ## Fixes